dwadden/dygiepp/README.md

 ### GENIA

+**Status**: In progress.
+May not reproduce paper yet.

 The steps are similar to SciERC.

 - **Download the data**.
 From the top-level folder for this repo, enter `bash ./scripts/data/get_genia.sh`.
 - **Train the model**.
 Enter `bash ./scripts/train/train_genia.sh [gpu-id]`.
 The program will train a model and save a model at `./models/genia`.

+## Using pretrained models

+We will be releasing pretrained models soon.